- Productive efficiency is concerned with the optimal method of producing goods; producing goods at the lowest cost.

-Point C in graph is productively inefficient because you can produce more goods or services without an opportunity cost.
+Point D in the graph is productively inefficient because you can produce more goods or services without an opportunity cost.

 Productive efficiency also involves producing at the lowest point of the short run average cost curve (where MC cuts the bottom of the SRAC curve.)

-Usually, productive efficiency refers to the short run (i.e. producing at lowest point of SRAC curve) But if can also refer to producing at the lowest point on the Long Run Average Cost curve LRAC i.e. benefiting from economies of scale
+Usually, productive efficiency refers to the short run (i.e. producing at the lowest point of SRAC curve) But if can also refer to producing at the lowest point on the Long Run Average Cost curve LRAC i.e. benefiting from economies of scale.

-Related to productive efficiency is the concept of Technical efficiency.
-Technical efficiency specifically refers to to the optimal combination of inputs, i.e. using minimum combination of labour and capital to produce a certain quantity of goods.
+Related to productive efficiency is the concept of technical efficiency.
+Technical efficiency specifically refers to the optimal combination of inputs, i.e. using the minimum combination of labour and capital to produce a certain quantity of goods.

-Allocative efficiency is quite different this is more concerned with the distribution and allocation of resources in society.
+Allocative efficiency is quite different and is more concerned with the distribution and allocation of resources in society.

-Allocative efficiency looks at the marginal benefit of consumption compared to marginal cost.
-Allocative efficiency will occur when marginal benefit = marginal cost.
+Allocative efficiency looks at the marginal benefit of consumption compared to the marginal cost.
+Allocative efficiency will occur at an output when marginal benefit (price) = marginal cost.

-- Allocative efficiency occurs where price = Marginal cost.
+- Allocative efficiency occurs where price = marginal cost (MC)

 - Monopolies are often said to be allocatively inefficient because they are able to set the price higher than marginal cost.
 See: Monopoly